asu-cis-capstone/comp-tech/README.md

  This is the new highly innovated grocery list application called "Got Groceries"

--Below is a list of features;
--
--  -Create a grocery list at the store of your choosing
--  -Predict future purchases based on past and favorites
--  -Allow to save favorites, and be notified on when you need make a purchase +Below is a list of features:
+ Below is a list of features:
   - Create a grocery list at the store of your choosing
   - Predict future purchases based on past and favorites
   - Allow to save favorites, and be notified on when you need make a purchase

 -  Unique feature of this application
--    - Be consistent with the inventory of the store of your choosing Unique feature of this application
     - Be consistent with the inventory of the store of your choosing

  #Team Members
  Brought to you by:
  - alator20